Computer Science: Networking (AS)

-The Computer Science Program is a program that is designed to prepare students for a variety of entry-level positions in a networked environment within the computer science industry, and to provide additional training or further advancement to those already employed in the computer science profession.
-The program design includes the core curriculum, a general computer science core, skills courses, and courses specific to the computer science areas.
-Students may choose to concentrate their studies in Computer Science Programming or Networking.
+Computer and communication networks are a critical part of our world.
+The Computer Science Networking Program is designed to prepare students for a variety of entry-level positions in the computer science industry.
+The program includes the general education curriculum, general computer science courses, and courses specific to networking.

 Program Outcomes